 Public views form an important part in the development of any new transport scheme and there are a number of ways you can find out more and have your say on the proposals during the lifetime of the scheme.

-Public consultation is currently underway on phase 1 of the scheme (details on the page above) and will end on 22 January 2018.
-Consultation offers everyone the opportunity to have their say on the issues, concerns, constraints, and opportunities provided by the scheme and is part of the ongoing assessment process.
+Public consultation for this scheme ran from 13 November 2017 to 30 January 2018.
+This consultation offered everyone the opportunity to have their say on the issues, concerns, constraints, and opportunities provided by the scheme and is part of the ongoing assessment process.

 Greater Cambridge is growing and short to medium-term transport improvements are required to manage existing and immediate pressure on the transport network, to keep people, businesses, and our local economy moving.